 That point takes us back to the expertise issue – as a client you absolutely must be able to count on the vendor to help you develop the elaborate service level agreement, which will lay out the key performance indicators.
 Those could be the number of system enhancements or incidents on different levels that might occur and many more.

 Service Level Agreement is, in fact, a very powerful instrument to safeguard the success of the Managed Service.
-Many companies on Gartner admit they wished they had seen for the strict SLAs and clauses to safeguard the benefits and results.
+Many companies on Gartner admit they wished they had developed strict SLAs and clauses to safeguard the benefits and results.

 The Delivery Manager at Seargin said it best (not knowing this is going to be the perfect summary for this article):